Graduate Programs

 What you will learn:

-The new Master of Science in Justice Studies (MSJS) provides an interdisciplinary approach to social justice issues (both including and beyond criminal justice) for students who wish focus to on advocacy, policy, and research in the administration of justice.
+The new Master of Science in Justice Studies (MSJS) provides an interdisciplinary approach to social justice issues (including and beyond criminal justice) for students who wish to focus to on advocacy, policy, and research in the administration of justice.
 This new degree broadens the current Criminal Justice Sciences Division’s graduate program offerings to meet the diverse and evolving needs of students.

 Learning outcomes: